COVID-19 Vaccine Access

 Lack of transparency

-Not all agreements are being publicly reported in a timely fashion, and of those that are reported, they often lack basic information, such as the total number of vaccines being provided and their prices.
+Not all primary arrangements are being publicly reported in a timely fashion.
+Those that are reported, often lack basic information such as the total number of vaccines being provided and their prices.
+The related terms and conditions (such as timelines for delivery, liability arrangements, flexibility to re-sell) are also often unavailable.
 This lack of transparency makes it challenging to draw firm conclusions about global access to COVID-19 vaccines.

 Most of these agreements are between vaccine developers and governments

-Low-income countries have bilaterally secured only 0.03 doses/capita.
-However, these numbers exclude the 970 million doses available for African Union members to purchase through arrangements between the African Union and vaccine producers; this arrangement would equate to 0.75 doses/capita across the African Union, or roughly 42 percent population coverage (taking into account the number of doses required for each candidate).
+Finally, low-income countries have secured enough vaccines to cover 3.8% of the population through bilateral agreements.
+However, these numbers exclude the 330 million doses available for African Union members to purchase through arrangements between the African Union and vaccine producers; this arrangement would equate to roughly 21.11% population coverage.

-Many countries have included provisions in their contracts to buy additional doses at a later date, those optional doses are not included in the totals presented here.
-These optional doses are, however, included separately in the full dataset.
+This includes vaccines that are yet to receive regulatory approval.
+Many countries have also included provisions in their contracts to buy additional doses at a later date; those optional doses are not included in the totals presented here.
 In addition, it is important to note that these calculations do not include donations of doses of vaccines between countries nor do they include doses anticipated through COVAX.

 For more resources on COVID-19 research and development, intellectual property and access, and pricing, procurement, distribution and manufacturing, see our COVID-19 Data Sources page.